The four-step guide to measuring employee engagement

 Unfortunately, both of these interpretations in isolation won’t provide any meaningful insight into how engaged your employees are.

 On the other hand, another person could be achieving all of their goals, but have zero work-life balance.
-These means they may actually be deeply unhappy.
+This means they may be deeply unhappy.

-That's why in order to capture an insight into employee engagement, you need to measure a range of metrics.
+That's why to capture an insight into employee engagement, you need to measure a range of metrics.
 It's all about getting a balanced view.

 Our top metrics for measuring employee engagement include: